akrause2014/saje/README.md

   not...).

-### AzHelp.Auth
+### Authorisation

+SAJE splits tasks into two levels and you need to have appropriate credentials for the level of access you need.

+1. Administrative tasks such as creating images and Batch accounts

+I just use the credentials from the `az` CLI client but you can generate your own with a similar process as below.

+2. User tasks like creating pools and jobs

-* Create an App user for your batch use.
+Create an App user for your batch use.
 In the portal go to "App registrations" then "new".
 Give it a name, the type is native and sign on URI can be http://AnythingYouLikeThatIsAValidUri.
 Give it access to Batch, by going to required permissions, add, 1) select API "Microsoft Azure Batch", 2) select permissions "Access Batch" requires admin = no. Generate a key with any name and duration you like.
 COPY THE SECRET!
 You need it below.

-* Create a configuration file for AzHelp.Auth in `~/.azure/polnet.json`
+You need to store these credentials in a JSON file `~/.azure/saje.json` with format like this:
 ```
 {
    "credentials" : [